networknt/light-4j/docs/content/middleware/swagger-validator.md

 title: Swagger Validator
 ---

-This handler is part of the [light-java-rest](https://github.com/networknt/light-java-rest) which is built on top of light-java but focused on RESTful API only.
+This handler is part of the [light-rest-4j](https://github.com/networknt/light-rest-4j) which is built on top of light-4j but focused on RESTful API only.

 It encourages design driven implementation so swagger specification should be done before the implementation starts.
-With the swagger-codegen light-java generator, the server stub can be generated and start running within minutes.
+With the [light-codegen](https://github.com/networknt/light-codegen) light-4j generator, the server stub can be generated and start running within minutes.
 However, we cannot rely on generator for validation as specification will be changed along the life cycle of the API.
 This is why we have provided a validator that works on top of the specification at runtime.
 In this way, the generator